Annie S. Chen

 [Code]

-We show that selectively fine-tuning a subset of layers (which we term surgical fine-tuning) matches or outperforms fine-tuning all layers.
-Moreover, the type of distribution shift influences which subset is more effective to tune: for example, for image corruptions, fine-tuning only the first few layers works best.
+We show that selectively fine-tuning a subset of layers (surgical fine-tuning) outperforms fine-tuning all layers and reveals insights into the type of distribution shift present in the data.

 |